Legal Advice for Garnishment — 54 results

-Written by attorney Jeffrey L Smoot, almost 5 years ago.
+Written by attorney Jeffrey L Smoot, about 5 years ago.
 STAFF PICK

 Issuance of a Writ of Garnishment Once you have a judgment, and after the applicable stay of execution has passed (10 days in superior court, 30 days in district court), you can start the... more

-Written by attorney Patricia Williams, over 1 year ago.
+Written by attorney Patricia Williams, almost 2 years ago.

 If your wages or bank account are being garnished, you probably have a financial emergency.
 Can you keep up with all your other bills if 25% is deducted from every paycheck?
 After reading... more